-Officers from the Council's Planning (Development Management) Service have worked closely with colleagues in Public Protection, Public Health and Children's Services to better understand the nature of children's residential and supported accommodation and the issues that exist within the sector.
+Officers from the Council's Planning (Development Management) Service have worked closely with colleagues in Public Protection, Public Health and Adults Social Care Services to better understand the nature of residential and supported accommodation and the issues that exist within the sector.

-As a result of these discussions, notwithstanding the fact that every application must be determined on its own merits, the Council is now of the opinion that a change of use from a dwelling house to a children's residential or supported accommodation will generally be material for the following reasons:
+As a result of these discussions, notwithstanding the fact that every application must be determined on its own merits, the Council is now of the opinion that a change of use from a dwelling house to a residential or supported accommodation will generally be material for the following reasons:

-- Change in the character of the use as a result of increased day-to-day activity; - Change in the character of the use as a result of the necessary form of operation of the premises; - Change if the character of the use as a result of typical physical alterations to the property; - Impact of the proposal in terms of the loss of family dwellings; - Impact of the proposal on local public service delivery; - Impact of the proposal on the Council's ability to meet its own housing needs for looked-after children.
+- Change in the character of the use as a result of increased day-to-day activity; - Change in the character of the use as a result of the necessary form of operation of the premises; - Change if the character of the use as a result of typical physical alterations to the property; - Change in the use of the property to commercial use; - Impact of the proposal in terms of the loss of family dwellings; - Impact of the proposal on local public service delivery; - Impact of the proposal on the Council's ability to effectively meet the need/demand across the borough.

-By requiring operators to apply for planning permission for the creation of children's residential and supported accommodation, the Council is able to ensure that such provision is established in appropriate properties in suitable locations.
-It also gives the Council the ability to ensure that children's home provision in the Blackburn With Darwen area gives priority to local children, enabling the Council to meet our own needs in our own borough.
+By requiring operators to apply for planning permission for the creation of residential and supported accommodation, the Council is able to ensure that such provision is established in appropriate properties in suitable locations.
+It also gives the Council the ability to ensure that provision in the Blackburn with Darwen area gives priority to local residents, enabling the Council to meet its own needs.